Gibbet Hill, Hindhead: History

 The area was one of disrepute due to the activities of highwaymen and robbers, the corpses of three of whom were formerly displayed there on a gibbet as punishment for their crimes.
 The Celtic cross, a Grade II listed structure, is reported either to have been erected by the judge Sir William Erle, or an unmarked memorial erected after his death.

 The general area is one of heathland and gorse, and was originally an area of the broomsquire, who would harvest the heather, broom, and birch branches to make brooms.
-The area is in the care of the National Trust, one of their earliest acquisitions.
+The area is in the care of the National Trust, and was one of their earliest acquisitions.